 What Are the Penalties for Harassment?

-When charged under the state statute and not in municipal court, harassment is typically charged as a Class 3 misdemeanor.
-Punishment for harassment as a class 3 misdemeanor can include up to 6 months in jail and/or a fine between $50 and $750.
+When charged under the state statute and not in municipal court, harassment is typically charged as a Class 2 Misdemeanor.
+Punishment for harassment as a Class 2 misdemeanor can include up to 120 days in jail, a fine up to $750, or both.

 How Can a Harassment Conviction Affect Me?